-- 3.1 Any employee or person may report an alleged violation of the Ordinance, using the Department's "Report of Violation" form, to the Minneapolis Department of Civil Rights Labor Standards Enforcement Division in person, online, by U.S. Mail or by email. - 3.2 The Department may investigate an anonymous report of a suspected violation pursuant to the requirements of Rule 4.1. - 3.3 The Department shall provide a simple form for reports of violation. - 3.4 Reported Violations must be filed within one year of an alleged violation. - 3.5 A Reported Violation must include a description of the facts that form the basis of the alleged violation(s), and should, when possible, include approximate date(s) of the alleged violation(s), the names and contact information of person(s) with personal knowledge of the facts alleged, and documents or other evidentiary material. - 3.6 The Department has sole discretion to decide whether to investigate, prioritize or pursue a violation of the Ordinance.
-The Department may not investigate a Reported Violation that is frivolous on its face, undefined or does not identify the alleged violator. - 3.7 The Department may provide technical assistance or otherwise attempt to settle a dispute informally. - 3.8 The Minnesota Government Data Practices Act governs the data provided to the Department. - 3.9 If the Department decides not to investigate or otherwise pursue a Reported Violation, the Department must promptly provide a written notification to the reporter and include an explanation of its decision and the reporter's rights to appeal.
+- 3.1 Any Employee or person may report an alleged violation of the Ordinance, using the Department's "Report of Violation" form, to the Minneapolis Department of Civil Rights Labor Standards Enforcement Division in person, online, by U.S. Mail or by email. - 3.2 The Department may investigate an anonymous report of a suspected violation pursuant to the requirements of Rule 4.1. - 3.3 The Department shall provide a simple form for reports of violation. - 3.4 Reported Violations must be filed within two years of an alleged violation, unless the violation is also alleged to be willful.
+If the violation is alleged to be willful (not due to mistake), the Reported Violation must be filed within three years of the alleged violation. - 3.5 A Reported Violation must include a description of the facts that form the basis of the alleged violation(s), and should, when possible, include approximate date(s) of the alleged violation(s), the names and contact information of person(s) with personal knowledge of the facts alleged, and documents or other evidentiary material. - 3.6 The Department has sole discretion to decide whether to investigate, prioritize or pursue a violation of the Ordinance.
+The Department may not investigate a Reported Violation that is frivolous on its face, undefined or does not identify the alleged violator. - 3.7 The Department may provide technical assistance or otherwise attempt to settle a dispute informally. - 3.8 The Minnesota Government Data Practices Act governs the data provided to the Department. - 3.9 If the Department decides not to investigate or otherwise pursue a Reported Violation, the Department must provide a written notification to the reporter and include an explanation of its decision and the reporter's rights to appeal.
 The reporter may, within 21 calendar days of the date of the written notification, file a request for reconsideration with the Director.
-The Director shall respond in writing to the request for reconsideration within 10 calendar days.

-3.10 The Department shall not investigate any Reported Violation made by or on behalf of an employee if it knows that the employee has commenced a civil action arising from the same facts or circumstances, unless the civil action is first dismissed without prejudice.
-An employer may notify the Department in writing that a civil action has been commenced by providing a copy of the civil complaint.
+The Director shall respond in writing to the request for reconsideration within 10 calendar days. - 3.10 The Department shall not investigate any Reported Violation made by or on behalf of an Employee if it knows that the Employee has commenced a civil action arising from the same facts or circumstances, unless the civil action is first dismissed without prejudice.
+An Employer may notify the Department in writing that a civil action has been commenced by providing a copy of the civil complaint.